-Today, Mission Mercantile exists to carry those uncompromising personal standards of quality and integrity into the future through the remarkable, 100% full-grain vegetable-tanned leather goods that bear our name and the dedicated level of service we provide to the customers who value the unique virtues and features of these fine offerings.
+Today, Mission Mercantile exists to carry those uncompromising personal standards of quality and integrity into the future through the remarkable, vegetable and chrome tanned leather goods crafted with carefully selected 100% full grain steerhides that bear our name.
+And, the dedicated level of service we provide to the customers who value the unique virtues and features of these fine offerings.

 “We believe in the simple attributes, aesthetics, and functionalities that have already stood the test of time.”

 — MISSION MERCANTILE

 Bowen-Rogers Hardware carried everything “from concrete block to roofing nails”, small appliances, dishes, sporting goods, feed and farm supplies.
 In a very small south Georgia town like Claxton, we were definitely an essentials business.
 Practically everyone in town came into the store from time to time and "visited" for a bit, looking for one thing or another.
 And, in our spare time, we operated a small (few hundred acres) farm where we raised hogs, cattle and goats, as well as grew market crops like corn, soy beans, sugar cane, water melon, peanuts, etc in addition to our acre+ garden filled with all the “good stuff” (beans, peas, okra, squash, tomatoes, potatoes, …).